.

 Geopolitics have shifted from post–Paris calm to turmoil.
 Wars in Europe and the Middle East have roiled energy markets, bringing energy security back to the forefront.
 Concerns about China’s control over clean energy supply chains, simmering since the Obama era, have escalated and spread.
 The West now views China as a geopolitical threat, and the EU, U.S., and Canada have imposed tariffs on Chinese renewables and EVs, opting for a slower transition than one dominated by China.

 Amidst the backlash and policy uncertainty, energy majors are coming together to align on the way forward.
-Industry events, such as the upcoming ADIPEC in Abu Dhabi, provide tailor–made platforms for these critical discussions, as CEOs and leading executives from the world’s most powerful energy companies outline new business targets and operational models in the wake of shifting political attitudes.
-ADIPEC serves as a particularly poignant example of this search for consensus and consistency, as it looks to drive greater capital into new innovations, including AI, which can accelerate emissions reduction while extending the life of oil and gas.
+Industry events, such last month’s ADIPEC in Abu Dhabi, provide tailor–made platforms for these critical discussions, as CEOs and leading executives from the world’s most powerful energy companies outline new business targets and operational models in the wake of shifting political attitudes.
+The recent ADIPEC served as a particularly poignant example of this search for consensus and consistency, as the event helped drive greater capital into new innovations, including AI, which can accelerate emissions reduction while extending the life of oil and gas.

 What does this mean for the pace of decarbonization?
-While climate change remains a priority, and declining costs in clean energy will reduce future fossil fuel use, the expectation of an imminent, policy–driven peak in oil and gas demand will need to be reevaluated against wavering policy support and more challenging economic and geopolitical realities.
-Moreover, investors and governments should position themselves for a medium–term boom in oil prices as demand that is more robust than expected collides with underinvestment in supply.
+While climate change remains a challenge, the recently concluded COP29 demonstrated a continued trend toward a less hostile approach toward hydrocarbons and more pragmatic international action on climate policy.
+The writing is on the wall: Stakeholders will reevaluate expectations of an imminent, policy–driven peak in oil and gas demand due to wavering policy support and economic and geopolitical realities.
+Moreover, while near term economic weakness may temporarily soften oil prices, investors and governments should position themselves for a medium–term boom as demand that is more robust than expected collides with underinvestment in supply.
 Buckle up.

 About